aleshaleksey/fansys23/08-spell-list.md

 |Save|-|

 **Description**: The caster changes the nature of the area.
 Select one of the following descriptors: [Air, Earth, Fire, Water].
 - Spells with the associated descriptor have their cost decreased by 1 MP dice (to a minimum of 1) and their save threshold is increased by 1.
+This effect never stacks.
 - Spells with the opposite descriptor have their cost increased by 1MP and their threshold decreased by 1.
+This effect never stacks.

 **Upcast**: For every extra MP dice, the radius increases by 10ft.